tylerjwoodfin/securedata/README.md

 securedata config
 ```

-- To choose where logs will be stored, edit `settings.json` and set `path_log` to the full path to the log folder.
+- To choose where logs will be stored, edit `settings.json` and set `path -> log` to the full path to the log folder. (in other words, `{"path": "log": "/path/to/folder"})

 ## Examples